Hakuna Matata Holidays; have a safe stay!

-Hakuna Matata Holidays is located in the Peloponnese, Greece and offers wonderful holidays to families; with an emphasis on those with special needs, together or occasionally separately.
+Hakuna Matata Holidays is located in the Peloponnese, Greece and offers short stays & wonderful holidays to families and couples in a safe environment.
+Our small paradise has 2 accommodations in nature.
 We offer a relaxed atmosphere with attention to personal needs.
 A small place where guests can go their own way and make an inspirational day of every day.
 With our unique nanny service we ensure special needs are cared for.
 Everyone is welcome; we emphasise an inclusive environment where each person is unique.
 Each can give their day their own interpretation; our environment invites exploration and enjoyment.

 Don’t worry, we won’t spam you!

 Some children require more attention and guidance; this is where our added value comes into its own.
 Where it is desired or needed, we offer our nanny service.
 For instance, a day trip that is not suitable or tempting for all family members, we can offer a full day’s programme for family members who would rather not join the family trip.
 Alternatively we can arrange a splendid day/evening for the child/children allowing a day or evening of quality time for parents.